William Sandys Elrington: Mount Elrington and other landholdings

 After settler colonisation, the area now known as Farringdon lay within the Nineteen Counties that were open to settlement.
-Elrington took up a land grant of 2560 acres there, which became known as 'Mount Elrington', in 1827.
+Elrington took up his land grant of 2560 acres there, which became known as 'Mount Elrington', in 1827.
 His new estate lay, in the upper part of the valley of the Shoalhaven River, on a left-bank tributary now known as Mount Creek.
 Early settlers said that the native name for the area was Jingro, Jinero, or Jineroo.
 It lay on the traditional lands of the Walbanga people, a group of the Yuin, from whom it was taken by the land grant.
 In its early years, Mount Elrington was the location of an annual distribution of government blankets to the surviving Aboriginal people.

 Mount Elrington was one of the earliest colonial settlements, in the area south of what would later, in 1839, become the town of Braidwood, Three other early settlers—Duncan Mackellar, John Coghill, and Thomas Braidwood Wilson—also took up land around Braidwood.

 By 1828, using convict labour, he had cleared 500 acres of land and the estate was soon self-sufficient.
 Around 600 acres of the land was rich, alluvial, river-flat country, much of which may not have needed significant clearing.
 Although at the time the land was remote, it was arable and well-watered.

 In 1829, William Tarlington (1804—1893), with three Aboriginal guides, starting at Braidwood, followed the rivers into the Bega Valley, where he found good land and later settled as a squatter at Cobargo.
 Like other Braidwood landholders, Elrington took up two blocks there, as a squatter, in the early 1830s, but he did not settle there.